Bjarnos/SelfbotDocs/docs/Classes/DMMessage.md

 ---

-This page is not done yet!
-It will contain incorrect and incomplete info {: .note }

 The DMMessage class is a [class](/docs/Classes/index.md) that contains data and useful functions for a sent message in DMs.

 ## Variables